dome9/Python_API_SDK/implementation/runSyncAssessment.md

 * [Not Supported entities](#not-supported-entities)

 # Tool Description
-This runs an assessment bundle after first checking that all entities are up-to-date.
+This runs an assessment bundle after first checking that all cloud environment entities are up-to-date.

 ## Script Flow
 - The script validates at runtime that all entities are up-to-date.
-- The script runs SyncNow for each of the supported entities, to check it is up-to-date.
+It uses  SyncNow for each of the entities that support SyncNow, to check they are up-to-date.
-- It waits 0 minutes for each entity to have the most up to date data.
+- It waits 15 minutes for the entities that don't support SyncNow to be updated.
-- After checking the entities are up-to-date, it rusn the compliance assessments for the specificied bundle ID, for the given cloud account.
+- After checking the entities are up-to-date, it runs the compliance assessments for the specified bundle ID, for the given cloud account.

 # Setup Steps
 ## Prerequisites

-- Dome9 API keyID and secret
+- Dome9 APIkeyID and secret
 - The script files should be in the same folder as the Dome9 Python_API_SDK
 - Python 2.7 or later
 - Python modules: